CIVIL ENGINEERING AREAS OF STUDY

-You will design and supervise systems to provide safe drinking water and to collect and treat waste water.
-They work to prevent and control water and air pollution, manage solid wastes, and mitigate the effects of existing pollution.
+You will design and supervise systems to provide safe drinking water and to collect and treat wastewater.
+Also, work to prevent and control water and air pollution, manage solid wastes, and mitigate the effects of existing pollution.

-Geotechnical engineering involves the study of the engineering behavior of soil and rock and the application of these properties to the design and construction of structures on, or made from, soil and rock.
+Geotechnical engineering involves the study of the engineering behavior of soil and rock, then the application of these properties to the design and construction of structures on, or made from, soil and rock.

-Geotechnical engineers also study the effects of earthquakes and other earth forces on man-made structures.
+Also study the effects of earthquakes and other earth forces on man-made structures.
 Geotechnical engineering has assumed an increasing importance by cooperating with environmental engineering in the containment and disposal of wastes and in the cleanup of hazardous wastes.

 Water Resources and Hydraulic Engineering